Shippable/docs/sources/deploy/deploy-mvp-1.md

 # Continuous Deployment (CD) of a single container application to a container orchestration platform.

-A single container application could be an web application, API endpoint or a micro-service or any component that is packaged as a docker image.
-This page describes how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy a single container application to a container orchestration service like Amazon ECS, Kubernetes, GKE or Azure.
+A single container application could be a web application, API endpoint or a micro-service or any application component that is packaged as a docker image.
+This page describes how you can use the [Shippable assembly lines platform](/platform/overview/) to deploy such a single container application to a container orchestration service like Amazon ECS, Kubernetes, GKE or Azure.

 We assume that the application is already packaged as a docker image and available in a Docker registry that Shippable supports.
 If you want to know how to build, test and push a docker image through CI to a docker registry, go [here](/ci/enable-project/).